 Living On The Cheap is owned and operated by a group of like-minded frugalistas and consumer advocates, with decades of experience in journalism or marketing.
 Our goal is to help readers find a myriad of ways to not merely survive tough economic times, but to enjoy themselves and not feel deprived.
 These are our contributors, staff and experts.

-Editor-in-chief Teresa Mears is a website publisher, writer, blogger and editor who was raised to be frugal.
-In her 35 years as a journalist, she has written for papers ranging in size from the weekly Portland (Tenn.)
+Publisher Teresa Mears is a website publisher, writer, blogger and editor who was raised to be frugal.
+In her 30-plus years as a journalist, she has written for papers ranging in size from the weekly Portland (Tenn.)
 Leader to The Los Angeles Times.
 She was an editor for the Miami Herald for more than 17 years, overseeing coverage of home, real estate, family and other subjects.
 She has also been a contributor to The New York Times, The Boston Globe, The Dallas Morning News and other publications.
-When she’s not writing about Florida deals, she writes and edits for MSN Money and does the Listed blog for MSN Real Estate.
-Teresa owns and operates Miami On The Cheap, Florida On The Cheap, Fort Lauderdale On The Cheap, Palm Beach On The Cheap, Orlando On The Cheap, Florida Keys On the Cheap and Jacksonville On The Cheap.
+Teresa owns and operates Miami On The Cheap, Florida On The Cheap, Fort Lauderdale On The Cheap, Palm Beach On The Cheap and Orlando On The Cheap.

 Executive Editor Laura Daily has risen to the ranks of Jedi Warrior in the fight against the evil empire of high prices.
 A confirmed coupon clipper, Laura is always on the lookout for ways to save or stretch that hard-earned dollar and prides herself on digging deep to unearth a great deal.
-She is a consumer strategist reporting for a variety of national publications including AARP The Magazine (for whom she is a Contributing Editor), AAA World, Consumer Reports Money Adviser, Global Traveler, Shop Smart and Westways and is a correspondent for OnTravel Radio.
+She is a consumer strategist reporting for a variety of national publications including AARP The Magazine (for whom she is a Contributing Editor), AAA World, Miami Herald, Denver Post, and Westways and is a correspondent for OnTravel Radio.
 Laura owns and operates Mile High On The Cheap which covers the Denver/Boulder (Colorado) area.

 Jody Mace is a freelance writer who has written for publications like O Magazine, Washington Post, and Parents.
 She lives in Charlotte, North Carolina with her husband and two teenaged kids.
 Her colleagues are dogs named Harlow and Shaggy.
 She publishes Charlotte on the Cheap and takes the “cheap” seriously.
 For fun she plays mandolin and browses at her local Goodwill Store, where she is “Foursquare Mayor,” as long as that Russell G. doesn’t steal it from her again.
 You can see her celebration of thrift store finds at Thrift Wrecks.